By Gabriel Andre – Art in Tanzania internship

 Before going into technical information, it’s essential to understand how those sectors will be impacted.
 In most of the diagrams, there will be two baselines: RCP 2.6 and RCP 8.5

-IPCC has foreseen many scenarios such as RCP 1.9, RCP 2.6, RCP 3.4, RCP 4.5, RCP 6, RCP 7 and RCP 8.5.
+The IPCC has envisioned various scenarios, including RCP 1.9, RCP 2.6, RCP 3.4, RCP 4.5, RCP 6, RCP 7, and RCP 8.5.
 In the following analysis of Tanzania’s climate change future, we will focus only on RCP 2.6 and RCP 8.5.

 RCP 8.5, as you can imagine, is another story.
 It’s the worst climate change scenario with a very high baseline emissions scenario.
 Experts see it as the “business as usual” scenario.